nramenta/bento/README.md

 get('/blog/<id>', array('Blog', 'get_post'));
 ```

 The callbacks will then be loaded only when needed.
-The same can be done for
+The same can also be done
-error handlers, and log handlers.
+for error handlers.

 ## License